Citroen C4 review - Practicality, comfort and boot space

 Space inside the C4 is good, with enough leg and headroom for four six-footers to sit in decent comfort, although squeezing an extra passenger in the middle rear seat would perhaps be better when undertaking shorter journeys.
 The C4 is perfectly adequate for family life, although you might want to consider its bigger C5 Aircross sibling if you need more space.

-All Citroen C4 versions have a 380-litre boot capacity, which lags behind the Mazda CX-30’s 430 litres of load space.
-The C4 is more on a par with a Volkswagen Golf or Ford Focus in its luggage carrying ability, but if you need to maximise practicality then you might be better off with the class-leading Skoda Octavia.
+All Citroen C4s have a 380-litre boot, which lags behind the Mazda CX-30’s 430 litres of load space.
+The C4 is more on a par with a Volkswagen Golf or Ford Focus in its luggage carrying ability, but if you need to maximise practicality, then you might be better off with the class-leading Skoda Octavia.
+Folding down the C4’s rear seats increases the luggage capacity to 1,250 litres.

 In this review